madlabsinc/mevn-cli/README.md

 ## Features

-- It allows developers to build webapps with ease.
-All the setup for a local environment is taken care of by mevn-cli.
-All the dev has to do is to focus on app logic.
+- It allows Developers to build webapps with ease in which all the local environment setup is being taken care of.
+All they have to do is to focus on writing actual code.
 - It uses ES6 syntax, which is developer-friendly and keeps the code simpler and smaller.
 - The whole project is done in modules(thanks to ES6 syntax) which enhances user readability and leads to compact code.
 - MEVN-CLI simplifies developer workflow by generating boilerplate code as required and automating redundant tasks.